Jamisontown

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Jamisontown's income level aligns with national averages according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-The median income among taxpayers in Jamisontown is $57,536 and the average income stands at $66,924, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, current estimates would be approximately $62,634 (median) and $72,853 (average).
-According to the Census conducted in August 2021, personal income ranks at the 63rd percentile ($873 weekly), while household income sits at the 37th percentile.
-Income analysis shows that the $1,500 - 2,999 bracket dominates with 34.1% of residents (1,933 people).
+The suburb of Jamisontown's income level aligns with national averages per latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+Jamisontown's median income among taxpayers is $57,536 and average income stands at $66,924, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Using Wage Price Index growth of 8.86% since financial year ended June 2023, estimated median income is approximately $62,634 and average income is $72,853 as of September 2025.
+According to the 2021 Census, personal income ranks at the 63rd percentile ($873 weekly) and household income at the 37th percentile.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 34.1% of residents (1,933 people), similar to the region's figure of 30.9%.
 Housing affordability pressures are severe, with only 81.4% of income remaining after housing costs, ranking at the 35th percentile.

 Frequently Asked Questions - Income